Development Team

 Can I cancel after signing the Agreement of Sale?

+Florida law provides a statutory rescission period after you receive the prospectus, giving you time to review and cancel if needed.
 Following expiration of the rescission period, deposits are typically non-refundable, except as expressly provided in the Agreement of Sale.
+Buyers should review the Agreement of Sale carefully, as it governs all cancellation rights and obligations.

 What are the transfer fees?